RepoGrams/RepoGrams/README.md

 Create and activate a [virtualenv](https://virtualenv.pypa.io/) based on Python 2.7.x.
 Once activated install the requirements.txt inside the virtualenv using pip:
-`pip install -r requirements.txt`
+`pip install -r conf/requirements.txt`

 Copy the python-graph-tool library from the distribution-wide lib directory to the virtualenv.
 Unfortunately graph-tool is not available on pip.
 `cp -r /usr/lib/python2.7/dist-packages/graph_tool /path/to/venv/lib/python2.7/site-packages/`
 (the paths on your system might vary)

-Modify `serve.py` to change the line:
-`INSTANCE_CONFIG = INSTANCE_CONFIG_DEFAULT`
-to
-`INSTANCE_CONFIG = INSTANCE_CONFIG_FOR_LOCAL_DEBUGGING`

-Run the application with `python serve.py`.
+Run the application with `python app/serve.py development` (the environment variable PYTHONPATH should be set to the current directory. e.g., `PYTHONPATH=. python app/serve.py development`.)
 Point your browser to http://localhost:8090/.

-If you make server-side changes you need to restart the server.
-If you make client-side (HTML, CSS, or JavaScript) changes you do not need to restart the server.

 ### Adding metrics ###

 To add a new metric you will have to:

-* Create the computation / server-side (Python) file inside `metrics/`.
+* Create the computation / server-side (Python) file inside `app/metrics/`.
 Start by copying `_examples.py` and modifying it.
-* Create the presentation / client-side (JavaScript) file inside `metrics/`.
+* Create the presentation / client-side (JavaScript) file inside `app/metrics/`.
 Start by copying `_examples.js` and modifying it.
-* Modify the `metrics/__init__.py` file to register your module.
+* Modify the `app/metrics/__init__.py` file to register your module.
 Make sure that you import the metric, not the module containing the metric.

 ## License ##